 This Week @ MHS

-And on Saturday, 26 April, come by at 10:00AM for The History and Collections of the MHS, a 90-minute docent-led tour of the Society's home at 1154 Boylston Street.
-This free tour explores the public spaces of the building and touches on the art, architecture, history, and collections of the MHS.
-The tour is free and open to the public.
-No reservation is required for individuals or small groups.
-Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.
+Finally, on Saturday, 12 July, there is a free building tour at 10:00AM.
+The History and Collections of the MHS is a 90-minute, docent-led tour that explores all of the public space in the Society's home at 1154 Boylston Street and touches on the history, collections, art, and architecture of the building.
+This tour is free and open to the public.
+No reservations required for individuals and small groups.
+However, groups of 8 or more should contact art curator Anne Bentley in advance at 617-646-0508 or email@example.com.